-Through the NYISO Transmission Expansion and Interconnection Process and the associated System Impact Studies currently in progress, the NYISO consulted with the IESO and PIM concerning any potential impacts due to the proposed Western New York Public Policy Transmission Projects.
-Preliminary results from the System Impact Studies indicate minimal impacts on the neighboring systems from most of the proposed projects.
-If material impacts are identified for a proposed transmission project, the Transmission Expansion and Interconnection Process would identify the necessary upgrades System Impact Studies for Tier 1 projects were all approved by the NYISO Operating Committee with no adverse impacts identified.
+Through the NYISO Transmission Expansion and Interconnection Process and the associated System Impact Studies, the NYISO consulted with the IESO and PJM concerning any potential impacts due to the proposed Western New York Public Policy Transmission Projects.
+System Impact Studies for Tier 1 projects were all approved by the NYISO Operating Committee with no adverse impacts identified.